Dualities in the theory of accessible categories: The duality

-Finally we can prove the following duality theorem which, as we will see in the next sections, captures the known dualities for locally presentable, multipresentable, polypresentable, and weakly locally presentable categories as instances of the same theory.
+Finally, we can prove the following duality theorem which, as we will see in the next section, captures the known dualities for locally finitely presentable, multipresentable, and accessible categories as instances of the same theory.